lorvsso/ninety-nine-days/src/pages/blog/cairo-the-pyramids-of-giza.md

 We travelled overland in and out of Egypt seeing as we were already in the Middle East.
 Into Egypt, we travelled from Aqaba, Jordan to Cairo which took a total of 17 hours.
 Out of Egypt, we travelled from Cairo to Jerusalem which took a ridiculous and exhausting 25 hours.
 If you want to know more about this option, I’ve written a dedicated blog post about the logistics of traveling overland through Jordan, Israel and Egypt.

 If you want to do a trip just to Egypt, I was surprised to find out that it’s relatively inexpensive to fly into Cairo from Europe: you should be able to get return flights from Athens, Rome or Paris for around $350 AUD (Aegean Airlines is your best bet).

+## How much we spent

+We arrived in Egypt on Monday 27th August and crossed back into Israel on Saturday 1st September.
+Across our six days in Egypt, we spent XXX each.
+This is the breakdown:

+Transport:

+Food:

+Accommodation:

+Sightseeing:

+Exit and entry: 400 EGP Land Tax,

+## Visas

+If you're from Australia, you need a visa to enter into Egypt.
+We applied for our visa in Aqaba, Jordan which only took \~6 hours.
+It cost 22JD (\~$42AUD).
+You can also apply for an eVisa [here](https://www.visa2egypt.gov.eg/eVisa/Home;jsessionid=H0pgyNtvBWl4P23G-mcr3wgrHznbfmF8NtxCnwaP.pp-ui-01?VISTK=V8A9-EATX-J8S8-M2AY-CV0C-5LLC-QFDP-G1O9-C2WJ-89B1-KYCX-NYLN-S2T8-4HD8-PCFH-KZVW).